trallnag/prometheus-fastapi-instrumentator/README.md

 With this single line FastAPI is instrumented and all Prometheus metrics used in the FastAPI app can be scraped via the added `/metrics` endpoint.

-The exporter includes the single metric `http_request_duration_seconds`.
+The exporter includes the single metric `http_request_duration_seconds` of the type Histogram.
+A separate `http_requests_total` isn't necessary as the total can be retrieved with the `http_requests_total_count` series.

-Everything around it can be configured and deactivated.
-These options include:
+The Prometheus FastAPI Instrumentator (any idea for a short hand?) is highly configurable and has few handy features.

+* **Opt-out** (activated by default):
     * Status codes are grouped into `2xx`, `3xx` and so on.
     * Requests without a matching template are grouped into the handler `none`.
+    * Regex patterns to ignore certain routes.
+* **Opt-in** (Deactivated by default):
+    * Control instrumentation and exposition of FastAPI at runtime by setting an environment variable.
+    * Rounding of latencies to a certain decimal number.
+    * Completely ignore untemplated routes.
     * Renaming of labels and the metric.
-* Regex patterns to ignore certain routes.
-* Rounding of latencies.

-See the *Example with all parameters* for all possible options or check out the documentation itself.
+See the *Example with all parameters* for all possible options.

 ## Example with all parameters